20+ low energy laundry drying alternatives

 This idea isn't brand new.
 It works really well, really quickly!
 BUT, again, do make sure there is good ventilation as fast drying methods like this mean LOTS of moisture in the air really quickly.
 This video is from an story in the Daily Mail in early 2022.

 This isn't a FREE solution, even if the radiator is already hot, as it will still need mean the heating has to work a little harder, costing up to 30-40p depending on how much laundry there is and how damp it is.
+As mentioned above, turning your heating UP to do this is very costly as is putting the heating on just to dry laundry.

 A heated drying rack.
 For my more extensive article on heated drying racks see here